Furikuda/bork/docs/internals/security.rst

 Offline key security
 --------------------

-Borg cannot secure the key material while it is running, because the keys are needed in plain to decrypt/encrypt repository objects.
+Bork cannot secure the key material while it is running, because the keys are needed in plain to decrypt/encrypt repository objects.

 For offline storage of the encryption keys they are encrypted with a